CCSI-Toolset/fixed_bed_adsorption/README.md

 ### Run MBDoE with finite difference

-- `Counterflow-finite-difference-analysis.ipynb`: MBDoE analysis applying finite difference method to the RPB model
+- `Counterflow-finite-difference-analysis.ipynb`: MBDoE analysis applying finite difference method to the RPB model.
+It runs the grid search, and generates the thesis results.

+## Draw figures

+- `draw_figures.ipynb`: include the functions and the path of results to reproduce Fig. 4.2, 4.3, 4.4, 4.5 in the Chapter 4 of Jialu's thesis.